 For many people the green health journey starts on the wards and opportunities to access greenspace or gardening activities can vary substantially.
 By providing activities that can be done on the ward, we supported the patients and staff to develop a connection with nature.
 For many this was their first step into using the outdoors as a therapeutic environment.

 The Royal Edinburgh Hospital Community Garden provides an ideal space for therapeutic activities but patients need to be able to get there and, in our experience, the inpatients who have the most to gain often need the most support to access the opportunities.
 People experiencing severe mental ill health will often need a member of ward staff and other support to take part in gardening activities.

 As part of an NHS Lothian Charity funded pilot, we successfully tested a volunteer-led patient buddying scheme.
 The buddies developed relationships with the patients and staff and supported them to access 1:1 and small group gardening activities.
 The approach was popular with staff and patients and we now have a bank of trained volunteer buddies and a waiting list of patients but need the capacity to support and manage this to achieve its full potential.

 Connecting outpatients – Bridging the gap on discharge

 For people being discharged from hospital it is important that they have services in place to help them in their transition back into the community.
-We want to provide a bridge to support this transition.
-We want to provide a streamlined pathway for people leaving hospital, to ensure they are able to take part in green health activities post-discharge.
+We wanted to provide a bridge to support this transition.
+We wanted to provide a streamlined pathway for people leaving hospital, to ensure they were able to take part in green health activities post-discharge.